fallcat/fallcat.github.io/_pages/about.md

 Previously, I was advised by [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/) while I was a Master's student at UMass.
  <!-- [Prof Jon May](https://www.isi.edu/~jonmay/) while I was an intern at USC/ISI, and [Dr. Youngja Park](https://research.ibm.com/people/youngja-park) while I was an intern at IBM Research. -->

+I hope to build trustworthy ML models with faithful and verifiable explanations.
 I am broadly interested in trustworthy and explainable machine learning, with an extra focus of interest in AI for medicine.
 Currently I'm building explainable models for safe surgeries.